 When starting your business, you need to know whether the name is available.
 If you want to find out prior to filing, you can search the county clerk’s office database.
-As a note, you aren’t allowed to have any potentially misleading titles to the end of your name.
-Examples include, Corp.
+As a note, you aren’t allowed to have any potentially misleading titles at the end of your name.
+Examples include Corp.
 Inc., Incorporated, and LLC.

 - File the name

-At your county clerk’s office, you’ll need to fill out the forms for filing the business name.
+You’ll need to fill out the forms for filing the business name at your county clerk’s office.
 You’ll have to include your full legal name, Address, DBA, Business address, Full legal names of registered owners, State business ID number, and Business type.
 After, you must notarize the form and submit the required paperwork within 40 days of starting the business.

 - Pay filing fees